SANDY13061/workflow-automation-scripts/README.md

 ## Overview

-As a Fullstack Developer and Frontend Team Lead, managing multiple projects and tasks can be time-consuming, especially when it involves repetitive setup tasks.
+As a Developer , managing multiple projects and tasks can be time-consuming, especially when it involves repetitive setup tasks.
 This script aims to streamline the development workflow by automating the following steps:

 - Opening VSCode for frontend and backend projects.
 - Navigating to the project directories.